apfrade/ConfidenceMeasure/README.md

 The tool outputs the confidence predictions and the unpredicted examples:

 **- confident_predictions:**
    This is a dictionary of the type

-			dict[ct] = [(predicted label, example id), ...]
+			dict[ct] = [(predicted label 1, example id 2), (predicted label 2, example id 2), ...]

-    The key *ct* of each dictionary entry corresponds to the confidence threshold used, and its value *[(predicted label, example id)]* is the list of results that the model confidently predicted for that confidence threshold.
-Each element of that list if a tuple of predicted labels and corresponding example identifiers, *(predicted label, example id)*.
+   *ct* is the key of each dictionary entry and corresponds to the confidence threshold used *[(predicted label, example id)]* is the list of results that the model confidently predicted for that ct.
+   *(predicted label, example id)* is a tuple of predicted label and corresponding example identifier

 **- unpredicted_examples_ids:**
     This is a list of example identifiers for which the model could not make any confident prediction.